Tibz-Dankan/Bitcoin-Economy-Simulator/README.md

    ```

+   Before running the command to transfer stats, ensure that the server is up and running

    At this point application server should be running and accessible via url **http://localhost:4000/graphql**

 > Note: The application server port number is **4000**